-Here is the liturgy we used for our worship today.
+Here is the sermon and prayers we used during our service this last Sunday.

 Peace be with you all!

 Here are the worship resources which were used in the Lunenburg Lutheran Parish this last Sunday.